 Small cell is the key to tapping into the full potential of smart cities, in which sensors will perform a multitude of functions that increase efficiency, save money, and improve public safety.

 Smart lighting (in smart cities) will automatically dim public lights on empty streets and turn them back on if a person or vehicle appears.
 Traffic lights will respond to actual traffic, reducing congestion.
 Drivers and passengers will be able to use apps to access real-time information on parking spaces.

-Read about other key predictions in our recent article: 6 Ways Small Cell is Impacting the Future.
+Read about other key insights in: 6 Ways Small Cell is Impacting the Industry.